We do things here, and we love what we do.

 Stella Luk is a computer scientist, international lawyer, road warrior, and jack of all trades.
 She has developed Internet Tools for IBM, provided project management and M&E support to an inter-governmental anti-corruption project in Ukraine, represented Horn of Africa refugees in their asylum claims to UNHCR, prosecuted drug crimes for the Government of Canada, and conducted surveys for the World Bank.
 The unifying thread in her various exploits is an interest in technical knowledge and how it can be applied towards human well-being.
 Stella has a B.Sc. in Computing Science from the University of Alberta, an M.A. in International Relations from the University of Toronto, and a J.D., also from the University of Toronto.

-In her latest incarnation, Stella will be representing Dimagi in Benin.
+In her latest incarnation, Stella will be representing Dimagi in India.
 There, she will work with partner organizations to explore and expand how mobile technology can contribute to the good work they are doing in the world.

 Mohini is an adventurista, who loves backpacking, learning languages, ethnic outfits and sharing her grandmother's Indian recipes with hosts she meets along the way.
 She has lived in Germany and Guatemala, and speaks French, Spanish, some German and Hindi.